Modern Art Skepticism & Kids In Bad Neighborhoods-Don’t You Want To Be Cool?-Links to Tom Wolfe, Robert Hughes & Isaiah Berlin

 In so doing, they break from previous modernist ‘Readymades‘ and reproduced images (I don’t know about you, but I’m tiring of so many commentaries on consumerism, the desire for craft over mass production, a certain collective vagueness against such disposability…the dream of unique Selfhood, celebrity even, amidst a thousand urinals).

 As a viewer, you’re supposed to interact with these pieces and start feeling and thinking differently than perhaps you might have otherwise.
 Walk around, through, and over them.
+View one hillock from another.
+Walk back over to the first hillock and look from whence you came.
+The view is never quite what you were imagining.

 Time is clearly intended to be an element, here; the long sweep of geologic and/or historical time as the artist understands it, as well as the relative brevity of personal time during just a 10-minute visit.